Dev-Mind

 Android

-In this lesson, we will see how to call a remote HTTP API with Retrofit.
+In this lesson, we will see how to call a remote HTTP API with an external library called Retrofit.
 Retrofit was not done by Google.
-But when a library created by the community is good and follows good development practices, the Android team doesn’t hesitate to encourage its use.
+But when a library created by the community is widely used, well designed, the Android team does not hesitate to encourage its use.

 Call an HTTP API with Android